 - Baking soda: Sprinkle dry, wait 15+ minutes, vacuum for odour absorption

-- Hydrogen peroxide: 3% solution for blood stains—test first, may bleach dark carpets
+- Hydrogen peroxide: 3% solution for blood stains - test first, may bleach dark carpets

 - Club soda: Pour directly on fresh wine or juice stains, blot immediately

-- Cornstarch: Absorbs fresh oil and grease—apply, wait 30 minutes, vacuum
+- Cornstarch: Absorbs fresh oil and grease - apply, wait 30 minutes, vacuum

 Pro Tip

 Label spray bottles clearly and date them.
-Homemade solutions lose effectiveness after 2 weeks—mix fresh batches for best results.
+Homemade solutions lose effectiveness after 2 weeks - mix fresh batches for best results.

 Related resources

-Deep Cleaning Methods: Steam vs. Dry vs. Shampoo
+How to Clean Carpets: Steam vs. Dry vs. Shampoo

 Dry cleaning uses specialized compounds or powders that attract and encapsulate dirt without water.
 Technicians spread the compound across carpet, agitate it into fibres with a machine, let it dwell for 15-30 minutes, then vacuum thoroughly.
-This method works well for delicate fibres, moisture-sensitive backings, and situations requiring immediate use—carpets are walkable within 30 minutes.
+This method works well for delicate fibres, moisture-sensitive backings, and situations requiring immediate use - carpets are walkable within 30 minutes.
 However, dry cleaning only addresses surface soil and doesn't sanitize or remove deep-set stains.
 The Carpet and Rug Institute recommends dry cleaning for interim maintenance between hot water extractions, not as a replacement.

 Carpet shampooing applies foaming detergent, agitates it with rotating brushes, then extracts the foam and suspended soil.
 Modern low-moisture shampoo systems use less water than traditional methods, reducing drying time to 2-4 hours.
 Shampooing excels at removing heavy soil in high-traffic areas and works well on commercial loop pile carpets.
 The downside: residue from incomplete rinsing attracts dirt rapidly, causing carpets to resoil within weeks.
 ISSA studies show that carpets cleaned with hot water extraction stay cleaner 3 times longer than shampooed carpets due to superior rinsing and extraction.